 (#8288)If the Complete Profile subfield is equal to 1 and the NSTR Link Pair Present subfield is equal to 1 in the STA Control field, then the STA Info field contains an NSTR Indication Bitmap subfield whose size is indicated in the NSTR Bitmap Size subfield; otherwise, the NSTR Indication Bitmap subfield is not pres- ent in the STA Info field.
 The NSTR Bitmap Size subfield in the STA Control field is set to 1 if the length of the corresponding NSTR Indication Bitmap subfield is 2 octets and is set to 0 if the length of the correspond- ing NSTR Indication Bitmap subfield is 1 octet.
 The NSTR Bitmap Size subfield in the STA Control field is reserved if the NSTR Link Pair Present subfield in that field is 0.

+The BSS Parameters Change Count Present subfield indicates the presence of the BSS Parameters Change Count subfield in the STA Info field and is set to 1 if the BSS Parameters Change Count subfield is present in the STA Info field; otherwise set to 0.
+A non-AP STA sets the BSS Parameters Change Count Present subfield to 0 in the transmitted Basic Multi- Link element.
+If the Basic Multi-Link element carries complete profile and is carried in the (Re)Association Response frame, an AP sets this subfield to 1.
+Otherwise, an AP sets this subfield to 0

 (#8288)(#6366)The format of the STA Info field is defined in Figure 9-1002l (STA Info field for- mat(#5044)(#6366)).